modernweb-dev/web/docs/learn/test-runner/watch-and-debug/index.md

 Chrome: |██████████████████████████████| 1/1 test files | 0 passed, 1 failed
 ```

 👆 even though we have 2 `sum` calls in our test we only have one console log?
-The reasons for that is that as soon as one expect fails the execution for that test stops.
+The reason for that is that as soon as one `expect` fails the execution for that test stops.
 So `sum(3, 12)` never gets executed.

 With the ability to log outputs of specific individual executions of `sum` we could surely make the code work.
-We will however move on to debugging in the browser to highlight alternative approaches.
+But to highlight alternative approaches, we will be looking into debugging in the browser as well.

-PS: even though some people might say using console log is not debugging don't be afraid to use it often is good enough and usually faster then firing up an actual debugger.
+PS: Even though some people might say using `console.log` is not debugging don't be afraid to use it often.
+It is good enough and usually faster than firing up an actual debugger.

-PPS: Console log quick tip: You can use `console.log({ foo })` to quickly log (multiple) variables with a name. (beats writing `console.log('foo', foo)`)
+PPS: Logging quick tip: You can use `console.log({ foo })` to quickly log (multiple) variables with a name. (beats writing `console.log('foo', foo)`)

 ## Debug

-When working on code it can be beneficial to be able to stop executing within the browser itself.
+When working on code it can be useful to be able to stop the code execution in the browser itself.
-This will give you access to all the awesome build in browser dev tools.
+This will give you access to all the awesome built-in browser dev tools.

 How we can do that?